-Captain Alex Crawford, of the West Yorkshire regiment, died in La Ventie in France on May 10, 1916.
-An amateur, he joined Nottinghamshire in 1912 after a spell with Warwickshire, making 11 appearances.
+Alex Crawford, Captain in the West Yorkshire Regiment, died in La Ventie in France on May 10, 1916.
+An amateur, he joined Notts in 1912 after a spell with Warwickshire and played 11 times.

-Meanwhile, more than 3,500 soldiers were treated and cared for at Trent Bridge during the war, with the Pavilion and Ladies' Pavilion converted into a convalescent hospital run by the British Red Cross.
+While five Notts players died on active duty, more than 3,500 soldiers were treated and cared for at Trent Bridge during the war, as the Pavilion and Ladies Pavilion were converted into a hospital.

-A number of Nottinghamshire cricketers served during World War II, though none were killed in action.
-Reg Simpson, Joe Hardstaff Jr and Harold Butler the most notable names, all of whom served in India.
+A number of Notts cricketers served during World War II, although none were killed in action.
+Notable names include Reg Simpson, Joe Hardstaff Junior and Harold Butler, who all fought in India.

 Notts were the only county to play cricket every year during the course of the war, with the pavilion at Trent Bridge used as an army post office.